fievelmousekewitz/EpicorAutoPilot/README.md

 ODBC Driver must be set to Serializable connection type.

+###YOU MUST CHANGE THE PATHS AND PORTS IN THE SETTINGS.TXT FILE TO FIT YOUR ENVIRONMENT.

 Do whatever you like with this script.
 Clean it up, share it with friends, whatever.
 Just don't sell it; Hire me instead. :)